mfriesenegger/docs/kiwi-jeos-s390x.md

 The intent is to document building kiwi images for multiple deployment options.

 - SLES KVM qcow2 JeOS images
-- SLES JeOS images for ECKD and FCP (z/VM and LPAR)
+- SLES JeOS images for ECKD, FBA(EDEV) and FCP(SCSI) for z/VM and LPAR

 The scope of this document is open ended to included info on: